AButler/AButler/README.md

 📧 Email: jobs@atbutler.co.uk

-👨‍💻 Full Stack Software Developer
+👨‍💻 Engineering Manager / Full Stack Software Developer

+### Projects

+🦦 [LogOtter](https://github.com/LogOtter/log-otter): A collection of libraries to help create modern microservices using CosmosDB and Event Sourcing and the tools to test them.

 ### Technologies